SocietyForArtisticResearch/NMH-editor/src/readme.md

 Note to self:
 Changed tsconfig.app.json,  "module": "esnext", to resolve conflict with use of javascript "import" in rcmde.ts

+2. rcmde is not rendering the markdown correctly in the box !
 3. Fix CSS problems, make sure  exposition css doesn't affect editor styling.
 4. is editor responsive?
 5. add export as other types of documents